celestiaorg/docs/nodes/instantiate-testnet.md

 of other participants.

-You should then share this final `genesis.json` file with all the other particpants who must add it to their `$HOME/.celestia-app/config` directory.
+You should then share this final `genesis.json` file with all the other participants who must add it to their `$HOME/.celestia-app/config` directory.

 Everyone must ensure that they replace their existing `genesis.json` file with this new one created.